AbdoullahBougataya/Flight_controller/README.md

    git clone https://github.com/AbdoullahBougataya/Flight_controller.git
    ```
 2. Open the project in your preferred IDE.
-3. Install the [Wire](https://docs.arduino.cc/language-reference/en/functions/communication/wire/) and the [FreeRTOS](https://docs.arduino.cc/libraries/freertos/) libraries.
-4. Compile and upload the code to your microcontroller.
+3. Compile and upload the code to your microcontroller.

 ## Hardware Configuration